P602 Course overview

 After completion of the P602 training course delegates should be able to:

-- Design basic LEV systems
+- Undertake a full Design exercise for a basic LEV systems

 - Undertake Commissioning tests to determine if the system is effective and operating to design specification